Welcome Move to Arbitrum

 The compiler has three main components:

-• The compiler itself: this is a library that compiles the Move code to WASM.
+• The compiler: this is a library that compiles the Move code to WASM.

-• The move-stylus CLI: a CLI tool that makes working with this compiler easier.
+• The CLI: a move-to-Stylus command line interface that makes working with the compiler easier.

 • The Stylus Framework: A Move library that provides all the utilities needed to interact with the EVM environment.